amirkourdi/terraform-provision-eks-cluster-with-private-container-registry/README.md

 $ git clone https://github.com/AmirKourdi/terraform-provision-eks-cluster-with-private-container-registry

 Customize deploymet
 1. vpc.tf provisions a VPC, subnets and availability zones using the AWS VPC Module.
-A new VPC is created for this tutorial so it doesn't impact your existing cloud environment and resources.
+A new VPC is created for this example so it doesn't impact your existing cloud environment and resources.

 2. security-groups.tf provisions the security groups used by the EKS cluster.